Maserati 6CM: Technical data

+Maserati 6CM Chassis 1561, built in 1938, at the Hockenheim Historic 2021

 8CTF

 The 8CTF was a modified 6CM, with a supercharged 3L 365 hp engine in an attempt to compete with the all-conquering Mercedes and Auto Union cars.
 The chassis was modified and lengthened to fit the bigger engine.
 During the 1938 Donington Grand Prix, Rudolf Uhlenhaut, the technical director of the Mercedes racing department checked out an 8CTF entered by Luigi Villoresi for this race.
 He was so impressed with the car that he remarked that if the Mercedes team had prepared the 8CTF, it could have won the race against Mercedes and Auto Unions.